Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-I mean, when you look at a guitar it? a pretty complex shape – and they come in all sorts of shapes and sizes.
+I mean, when you look at a guitar it’s a pretty complex shape – and they come in all sorts of shapes and sizes.

 There are a couple of reasons you might want to measure your acoustic.

 Firstly, you may want to know the size of your guitar to learn what the best size is for you.
-If you are a smaller player, or buying for a kid then you may want to get a smaller bodied guitar and/or a guitar with a shorter neck.
+If you are a smaller player or buying for a kid, you may want to get a smaller bodied guitar and/or a guitar with a shorter neck.

 But the most common reason to measure your guitar is to find the best fitting case for it.

-Refer to the diagram below if you aren?t sure what any of the parts of the guitar mentioned below are.
+Refer to the diagram below if you aren’t sure what any of the parts of the guitar mentioned in this post are.